What is Native Marketing: Its Definition, Advertising, Examples, Platforms, Types

 4. In-Feed Units

-Even though the contents might be marked as sponsored contents, it will be blending into the publisher’s native experience.
+Even though the content might be marked as sponsored content, it will be blending into the publisher’s native experience.

 5. In-ad with Native Elements